NHSDigital/validated-relationships-service-api/README.md

 - `pr-lint.yaml`: This workflow template shows how to link Pull Request's to Jira tickets and runs when a pull request is opened.
 - `continuous-integration.yml`: This workflow template shows how to publish a Github release when pushing to master.
 - `sandbox-checks.yaml`: This workflow checks the sandbox meets the formatting and linting rules (Black + Flake8).
 Also it runs the sandbox unit tests (Pytest)
+- `dependency-review.yml`: This workflow checks for any vulnerabilities in dependencies to be added to the project.
+- `codeql-analysis.yml`: This workflow checks for any code vulnerabilities in the project.

 #### `/azure`: